They're so delicious, you'd never guess they're clean eating!

 There’s nothing to hate about these.
 I love that they’re loaded up with heart-healthy black beans and all kinds of nutrient-dense vegetables like corn, diced tomatoes, and shredded romaine.
 By using fat-free cheese, I cut out a significant amount of calories in this meal.
 But I still get the benefit of that oh-so-satisfying melted cheese.

-So what makes these grilled chicken nachos qualify for a clean eating award?
+So what makes these healthy chicken nachos qualify for a clean eating award?
 Let’s dive in and take a look!

 Stone Ground Corn Tortilla Chips

-It doesn’t really matter if you choose yellow or white corn chips, they’re both are filled with nutrients.
-It is important to note that yellow corn does have more cancer-fighting carotenoids than the white counterpart.
-So, if you’re looking to increase your antioxident intake, perhaps you should opt for yellow corn.
+It doesn’t really matter if you choose yellow or white corn chips; they’re both filled with nutrients.
+It is important to note that yellow corn does have more cancer-fighting carotenoids than its white counterpart.
+So, if you’re looking to increase your antioxidant intake, perhaps you should opt for yellow corn.